erykwalczak/EBArulebook/README.md

 phantomjs scrape_EBA.js
 ```

-Edit the .js file updating the pages to scrape:
+Edit the .js file updating pages to scrape:

-Page
+  - Page
-1:
+1

 <https://eba.europa.eu/single-rule-book-qa?p_p_id=questions_and_answers_WAR_questions_and_answersportlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-1&p_p_col_pos=1&p_p_col_count=2&_questions_and_answers_WAR_questions_and_answersportlet_keywords=&_questions_and_answers_WAR_questions_and_answersportlet_advancedSearch=false&_questions_and_answers_WAR_questions_and_answersportlet_andOperator=true&_questions_and_answers_WAR_questions_and_answersportlet_jspPage=%2Fhtml%2Fview.jsp&_questions_and_answers_WAR_questions_and_answersportlet_statusSearch=All&_questions_and_answers_WAR_questions_and_answersportlet_viewTab=1&_questions_and_answers_WAR_questions_and_answersportlet_keyword=&_questions_and_answers_WAR_questions_and_answersportlet_articleSearch=&_questions_and_answers_WAR_questions_and_answersportlet_typeOfSubmitterSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicIdSearch=&_questions_and_answers_WAR_questions_and_answersportlet_startingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_endingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_applicableFromDate=&_questions_and_answers_WAR_questions_and_answersportlet_applicableUntilDate=&_questions_and_answers_WAR_questions_and_answersportlet_publicationFromDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicationToDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_currentTab=All&_questions_and_answers_WAR_questions_and_answersportlet_resetCur=false&_questions_and_answers_WAR_questions_and_answersportlet_delta=200>

-Status: use ‘All’: both ‘Final’ and
+  - Page
-‘Rejected’
+2

 <https://eba.europa.eu/single-rule-book-qa?p_p_id=questions_and_answers_WAR_questions_and_answersportlet&p_p_lifecycle=0&p_p_state=normal&p_p_mode=view&p_p_col_id=column-1&p_p_col_pos=1&p_p_col_count=2&_questions_and_answers_WAR_questions_and_answersportlet_delta=200&_questions_and_answers_WAR_questions_and_answersportlet_keywords=&_questions_and_answers_WAR_questions_and_answersportlet_advancedSearch=false&_questions_and_answers_WAR_questions_and_answersportlet_andOperator=true&_questions_and_answers_WAR_questions_and_answersportlet_jspPage=%2Fhtml%2Fview.jsp&_questions_and_answers_WAR_questions_and_answersportlet_statusSearch=All&_questions_and_answers_WAR_questions_and_answersportlet_viewTab=1&_questions_and_answers_WAR_questions_and_answersportlet_keyword=&_questions_and_answers_WAR_questions_and_answersportlet_articleSearch=&_questions_and_answers_WAR_questions_and_answersportlet_typeOfSubmitterSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicIdSearch=&_questions_and_answers_WAR_questions_and_answersportlet_startingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_endingDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_applicableFromDate=&_questions_and_answers_WAR_questions_and_answersportlet_applicableUntilDate=&_questions_and_answers_WAR_questions_and_answersportlet_publicationFromDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_publicationToDateSearch=&_questions_and_answers_WAR_questions_and_answersportlet_currentTab=All&_questions_and_answers_WAR_questions_and_answersportlet_resetCur=false&_questions_and_answers_WAR_questions_and_answersportlet_cur=2>